alexcroitoru/Python---Continuing-with-Pandas/README.md

 Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and rerun the retirement analysis to see what it would take to retire in `5` or `10` years instead of `30`!

 ---

-### Hints and Considerations

-* To allow for quicker work during the Monte Carlo simulation, start out by running `100` simulations for one year of returns, and when you have the code worked out, run the full `500` simulations for `30` years.

-* Remember to add the `.env` files to the `.gitignore` configuration to avoid exposing your API keys in your GitHub repository.

-* A `.gitignore` file contains file names and extensions of files that you don't want pushed to your repository.
-For more information on how a `gitignore` works, you can read the documentation [here](https://docs.github.com/en/github/using-git/ignoring-files).

----

-### Submission

-1. Use the starter Jupyter Notebook for your Personal Finance Planner.

-2. Submit your notebook to a new GitHub repository and create a `README.md` file.

-3. Submit the link to your GitHub project to Bootcampspot for grading.

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.